AppsFlyer/donkey/README.md

 which file to serve when a directory is requested, and the `resources-root` is the directory where all assets reside.

-Now lets take a look at the `:routes` vector that defines the paths where different resources are located.
+Now let's take a look at the `:routes` vector that defines the paths where different resources are located.
 The first route defines the file that's served when requesting the root directory of the site.
 For example, if our site's hostname is `example.com`, then when the server gets a request